sudotechie/learn/Startup_Sales_Primer.md

 **Why?**

-**#1** leads to a story that resonates, a customer that advocates on your behalf, and a deep understanding of the stakeholders, problem description, and the quantification of value
+**#1** leads to a story that resonates, a customer that advocates on your behalf, and a deep understanding of the stakeholders, problem description, and the quantification of value.
-**#2** establishes credibility that you'll need to recruit talent, begin to scale sales, and attract the attention of analysts and influencers
+**#2** establishes credibility that you'll need to recruit talent, begin to scale sales, and attract the attention of analysts and influencers.
 **#3** is greatly influenced by your ability to do #1 and #2.
 Pricing becomes defensible.
 Cost of sales decreases.
 Repeatability becomes achievable.
 Sales cycles shorten.